-A rigorous analysis of the effects of the model's other parameters on the hopping motion is beyond the scope of this paper, but they are nonetheless stipulated here from experience with the simulations.
-The onset of the "Hop-settle-fire" solutions is determined largely by the system's natural frequency.
+In general, the onset of the "Hop-settle-fire" solutions is determined by the system's natural frequency.
 These solutions become available when the period of thrust application is long enough that the system is allowed to settle according to its natural period.
 The addition of damping also makes these solutions possible, since without damping the system would not settle.
-Decreasing damping and increasing the thrust magnitude and duration all seem to have a destabilizing effect, as they extend the region of unstable solutions.